infermedica/python-api/README.md

 Python client for Infermedica API
 =================================

-Infermedica Python client provides access to powerful medical diagnostic API created by [Infermedica](http://infermedica.com).
+Infermedica Python client provides access to a medical diagnostic API created by [Infermedica](http://infermedica.com).
 The API documentation can be found at [Infermedica Developer Portal](https://developer.infermedica.com).